suejinkim20/conflict-resolution/README.md

 # conflict-resolution

-#This is text from the readme on my github repository.

-Trying to create a merge conflict by adding text onto github repository.

-Trying to create a merge conflict by adding text to my local machine.

-Attempting again...
+## This is a subheading created on GitHub

+All of this content added to the readme file has been added from my remote GitHub repository.